GoogleChrome/web.dev/src/site/content/en/learn/forms/javascript/index.md

 {% Aside 'caution' %}
 Make sure your form is still usable
 [if JavaScript isn't available](https://kryogenix.org/code/browser/everyonehasjs.html).
-The core experience should be the same for all users, and JavaScript only be used as an enhancement.
+The core experience should be the same for all users, with JavaScript used only as an enhancement.
 {% endAside %}

 Let's look at the